navigatr-app/moodle-local_navigatr/README.md

 - **HTTP Timeout (Advanced)**: Configure request timeout (default: 30 seconds).
 Increase if you experience timeout errors.
 - **Logging Level (Advanced)**: Set debug logging level (Error, Info, Debug).
 Default is Error for production use.
 - **Environment (Advanced)**: If you would like to test with your account on the Navigatr Staging platform choose `Staging`.
-- **Test Connection**: Check your username and password are correct and a connection can be made (appears as a secondary button).
+- **Test Connection**: Check your username and password are correct and a connection can be made.
-- **Save Changes**: After saving your changes you are ready to configure your course mappings (appears as a primary button).
+- **Save Changes**: After saving your changes you are ready to configure your course mappings.
 - **Help Documentation**: Links to Navigatr Help Centre are provided for additional support.

 ![Admin Settings Page](images/plugin-settings.png)